spatie/laravel-multitenancy/README.md

 This package provides a lightweight solution for making a Laravel app tenant aware.
 It assumes that every tenant has its own database, and that there is also a "landlord" database with global data.

 A large number of projects don't need separate databases for tenants, and could use a single database to store all data for all tenants.
-We highly recommand first watching [this talk by Tom Schlick on multitenancy strategies](https://tomschlick.com/2017/07/25/laracon-2017-multi-tenancy-talk/).
-If you, after carefull consideration, want to go for the multi database route, this might be the package for you.
+We highly recommend first watching [this talk by Tom Schlick on multitenancy strategies](https://tomschlick.com/2017/07/25/laracon-2017-multi-tenancy-talk/).
+If you, after careful consideration, want to go for the multi database route, this might be the package for you.

 Tenant configuration is stored in the `tenants` table in the landlord database.